 In July 2019, a formal review of the case was conducted by the Tweed-Byron Police District, the State Crime Command’s Homicide Squad and the NSW Department of Communities and Justice.

 The Homicide Squad’s Unsolved Homicide Unit subsequently established Strike Force Jurunga – in collaboration with local officers and the State Crime Command’s Missing Persons Registry – to re-investigate Marion’s disappearance.

-A coronial inquest, presided by the NSW State Coroner, began in Sydney on Monday 21 June 2021, and will continue at Ballina and Byron Bay next week.
+A coronial inquest, presided by the NSW State Coroner, began in Sydney on Monday 21 June 2021, and will continue at Byron Bay this week.

-A NSW Government reward of $250,000 for information which leads to the arrest and conviction of any person or persons responsible for Marion’s suspicious disappearance has been announced today (Friday 25 June 2021).
+Police will announce a reward for information which leads to the arrest and conviction of any person or persons responsible for Marion’s suspicious disappearance has been increased to $500,000 today.

 Homicide Squad, Detective Inspector Nigel Warren, said any new information regarding Ms Barter’s disappearance would be welcomed.

 “We’re very mindful of the coronial proceedings which are underway today, but also hopeful this reward may encourage the flow of new information regarding Marion’s disappearance.